-Ask students the difference between the words, 'hypothesis' and 'conclusion'.
+• Ask students the difference between the words, 'hypothesis' and 'conclusion'.

-- Refer students to the main lesson stimulus below. - Read out the written text. - Ask the students if there are any words that they are not familiar with and give descriptions of any words that may be problematic.
+- Refer students to the main lesson stem below. - Read out the written text. - Ask students if there are any unfamiliar words or suggest and give explanations for any words that might be difficult.